geom_imshow#

 The first two dimensions (M, N) define the rows and columns of the image.
 Out-of-range values are clipped.

-True - luminance values in grey-scale image will be scaled to [0-255] range using a linear scaler.
-False - disables scaling of luminance values in grey-scale image.
+True (default) - luminance values in greyscale images will be scaled to [0-255] range using a linear scaler.
+False - disables scaling of luminance values in greyscale images.
 This parameter is ignored for RGB(A) images.

 The alpha blending value, between 0 (transparent) and 1 (opaque).